See index to all the chapters for Putting Out the Planetary Fire

 The National Academy of Sciences proposes focusing research on three areas: “injecting tiny reflective particles into the stratosphere to block sunlight; using the particles to make low-lying clouds over the oceans more reflective; and thinning high-altitude cirrus clouds.”
 Major volcanic eruptions for instance cool the climate by pumping particles high into the atmosphere.

 Ocean fertilization, which is likely the best studied ocean geoengineering method, involves supporting the growth of phytoplankton, which converts CO2 into oxygen through photosynthesis.
-“Iron is the main ocean fertilizer under consideration, and this process would be much cheaper and faster than planting more trees on land.
+A Harvard University blog pointed out that “Iron is the main ocean fertilizer under consideration, and this process would be much cheaper and faster than planting more trees on land.
 However, there are potential unintended consequences of this method.
 Overgrowth of phytoplankton could cause algae blooms that deplete oxygen from water, thereby harming marine animals.
 Additionally, although phytoplankton are crucial at the bottom of the marine food chain, a sudden increase in their population may shift the balance of different algal species, destabilizing the marine ecosystem.”

 https://www.ciel.org/carbon-capture-and-storage-an-expensive-and-dangerous-proposition-for-louisiana-communities/; see also IPCC Special Report on Carbon Dioxide Capture and Storage, Chapter 4: Transport of CO2 (2005), at 181

 Mark Z. Jacobson, “Why Not Liquid Biofuels For Transportation as Part of a 100% Wind-Water-Solar (WWS) and Storage Solution to Global Warming, Air Pollution, and Energy Security,” 2020, at